 4.3 Assumptions

 Importantly, there are a number of assumptions that if changed could impact the results of the model.
 First, while we assume that fishers are purely profit-maximizing and that their expected benefits are influenced by the probability of being prosecuted and fined, there are other factors that might influence fishing behavior including moral principles and social pressure/norms [26,56,57].
 Where appropriate, the social costs of illegal fishing could be examined by adding an additional cost parameter to the expected benefit function [24, 26].
 Other factors that might affect fisher behavior include perceived fairness, perceived legitimacy of rules and the management authority, and fisher involvement in management design and implementation [58].
 Co-management and other arrangements such as cooperatives [59] that incorporate fisher participation in the design and implementation of management can strengthen perceived fairness, and possibly therefore compliance rates [58].

-The existence of these behavior-influencing factors suggests that there might be other ways to influence compliance rates besides traditional monitoring and enforcement.
-More research is needed to determine the effectiveness of these factors at deterring illegal fishing, as well as the potential benefits and associated costs of implementing programs that influence ethical codes and strengthen user participation, perceived fairness, and perceived legitimacy.
-Depending on program costs and effectiveness, such programs could provide a more economically efficient approach to increasing compliance rates than relying on monitoring and enforcement alone [26].
+These considerations can especially relevant when designing new management and enforcement systems in small-scale fisheries.
+Moreover, the existence of these behavior-influencing factors suggests that there might be other ways to influence compliance rates besides traditional monitoring and enforcement, such as implementing programs that influence ethical codes and strengthen user participation, perceived fairness, and perceived legitimacy [26].
+This could be a cost-effective alternative or supplement to increased enforcement in small-scale resource-limited fisheries.

-Finally, a number of institutional assumptions are made that in some situations might pose challenges.
+A number of institutional assumptions are also made that might be violated, especially in small-scale fisheries with limited infrastructure.
 First, it is assumed that institutions are in place to facilitate the collection of license fees, taxes, and fines, and that a social planner is able to use these funds on enforcement costs.
 In reality, these management institutions might not exist, and are associated with implementation costs and operating costs of their own which were not included in this model.
-Second, it is assumed that the cost of prosecution and fine collection is zero, when in reality the prosecution costs can be substantial and may include attorney or court costs [60].
-Finally, it is assumed that illegal fishers who are caught are prosecuted, convicted, and fined, and that their fines are immediately collected.
+Second, it is assumed that the cost of prosecution and fine collection is zero, when in reality the prosecution costs can be substantial and may include attorney or court costs [60]., It is also assumed that illegal fishers who are caught are prosecuted, convicted, and fined, and that their fines are immediately collected.
 This is likely not the case in many fisheries in the developing tropics.
 One potential problem is that many fishers simply lack the financial resources to pay the fine.
 Another problem is low levels of prosecution and conviction rates [60].
 To examine this in the model, one could add an additional probability parameter to the expected benefits function that would make expected cost of illegally fishing dependent on the probability of being prosecuted in addition to the probability of being detected and the level of the fine [11].
-Since the likelihood of being prosecuted is likely less than one (and in some regions, substantially lower than one), it is easy to imagine scenarios in which fishers are relatively undeterred by the threat of enforcement.
+Since the likelihood of being prosecuted is likely less than one (which may be the case for example in some regions where the Corruption Perceptions Index is high), it is easy to imagine scenarios in which fishers are relatively undeterred by the threat of enforcement.
 In these cases, social benefits can decline, stocks can become or remain overfished, and industry profits can suffer.
-These potential issues suggest that broader institutional and political changes may be needed to before an enforcement program is able to operate effectively.
+These potential issues suggest that broader institutional and political changes may be needed before an enforcement program is able to operate effectively.

 5. Conclusion